koajs/koa/docs/guide.md

 });
 ```

-  When the furthest downstream middleware executes `next();` it's really yielding to a noop
+  When the furthest downstream middleware executes `next();`, it's really yielding to a noop
   function, allowing the middleware to compose correctly anywhere in the stack.

 ## Async operations